DrewBogdan/OlympusInvestmentTool/README.md

 - Use Woka as a template for the commands and responses, feed information through either a DB or a direct connection into the stock algorithm
 - Even better idea, have algorithm regularly print progress to a text file, have bot read from that text file to produce values

+### Date to Market days calculator (Kronos)
+- create a system that can take an experiation date and the current date and find the amount of market days between the 2
+- needs to trunkate divided by 252 as that is how many market days there are per year
+- does leap year affect this?
+- basically need to do business days but get rid of holidays

 ### Real Time Investing Bot utilizing previously made bots (Zeus)
 - Move the bot to instead of trading on the simulated trading API to the Alpaca direct API and use actual money to start making trades and make money.